logstash-plugins/logstash-filter-aggregate/README.md

 Default value: `create_or_update`

 - **end_of_task:**
-Tell the filter that task is ended, and therefore, to delete map after code execution.
+Tell the filter that task is ended, and therefore, to delete aggregate map after code execution.
 Default value: `false`

-- **timeout:**
-The amount of seconds after a task "end event" can be considered lost.
-When timeout occurs for a task, The task "map" is evicted.
-If no timeout is defined, default timeout will be applied : 1800 seconds.

 - **aggregate_maps_path:**
 The path to file where aggregate maps are stored when logstash stops and are loaded from when logstash starts.